applicaster/developer.applicaster.com/book/push/push-android.md

         implementation (applicasterSDKPath)
     }
     ```
-3. create a public class for your push provider plugin and implement the `PushContract` interface inside.
+3. Create a public class for your push provider plugin and implement the `PushContract` interface inside.
 In terms of class imports, the `PushContract` interface requires the following:

     ```java
     import com.applicaster.plugin_manager.push_plugin.PushContract